pavel-odintsov/fastnetmon/README.md

 We disabled bpf because it requires linking to PCAP.

-Select backend, we use ULOG2 as default, if you need PCAP u must change variable ENGINE in Makefile to PCAP
+Select backend, we use PF_RING as default, if you need PCAP/ULOG2 u must change variable ENGINE in Makefile.

 Compile it:
 ```bash